Cost of Living in The Gambia

 Home > News > Cost of Living in The Gambia

-A major consideration when making moving to a new country is how much the cost of living is.
-It can either make the move a blessing on your bank account if everyday purchases become a lot cheaper or make life a little difficult if the cost of living increases.
-The Gambia can be a blessing for many, with a cheap cost of living.
+A major consideration when moving to a new country is the cost of living.
+It can either be a blessing for your bank account if everyday purchases become significantly cheaper, or it can present challenges if the cost of living increases.
+For many, The Gambia offers a welcome financial relief with its low cost of living.

 Major costs of living in the Gambia (Rent, property, bills)